siberfx/iyzipay-laravel/readme.md

 This package is under development and all contributions are welcomed!

-This package covers popular payment solution [iyzipay](https://github.com/iyzico/iyzipay-php) with eloquent support, so you can store credit cards and also create charges for your application's users!
+This package covers [PHP API client of iyzipay](https://github.com/iyzico/iyzipay-php) with eloquent support, so you can store credit cards and also create charges for your application's users!
 This package also implements a basic **Subscription** model for your users / organizations (whatever your Payable model is).
 So you can create plans for your users, and get paid.

 Think this package like iyzipay version of popular [laravel cashier](https://github.com/laravel/cashier) package.